Kuala Lumpur International Airport: Runways

-Kuala Lumpur International Airport has three parallel runways (14L/32R; 14R/32L; 15/33).
+Kuala Lumpur International Airport has three parallel runways (14L/32R; 14R/32L; 15/33), all three of which are over 3800 m long and 60 m wide.
+The length of Runway 14L/32R is 4019 m, runway 14R/32L is 4000 m, while runway 15/33 is 3960 m.

-The current three runway system is capable of handling 78 landings per hour and is expected to increase to 108 landings per hour once upgrading of the Kuala Lumpur Flight Information Region is completed in 2019.
+The current three runway system is capable of handling 78 landings per hour and was expected to increase to 108 landings per hour once upgrading of the Kuala Lumpur Flight Information Region had been completed in 2019.
+The airport has CAT II Precision Landing ILS (runways 14L/32R and 14R/32L) to guide landing aircraft safely under all weather conditions with visibility as low as 350 metres (1,150 ft) whilst runway 15/33 has CAT I Precision Landing ILS that guide safe landings under all situations with lowest possible visibility at 900 metres (2 953 ft).
 These runways operate on different departure/arrival modes according to the air traffic requirements.

 Operations and infrastructure

-KLIA features a number of modern design features that assist in the efficient operation of the airport.
+Kuala Lumpur International Airport features a number of modern design features that assist in the efficient operation of the airport.
 It is one of the first Asia Pacific airports to become 100% Bar Coded Boarding Pass capable.
 Malaysia Airlines; AirAsia; MASkargo, a cargo airline; and Malaysia Airports, the Malaysian Airports operator and manager; are headquartered on the property of KLIA.
 Malaysia Airlines also operates its Flight Management Building at KLIA.

+Air traffic control tower

+There are three air traffic control towers at Kuala Lumpur International Airport: the two main control towers (Tower East and Tower West) and the apron control tower.
+Tower East is the original control tower which has stood since the airport's opening.
+It is 130 metres tall and controls the traffic of the initial two runways.
+Tower West is 133.8 metres tall and is the tallest air traffic control tower in the world, followed by those at Suvarnabhumi Airport and King Abdulaziz International Airport.
+Each tower is shaped like an Olympic torch, and they house the air traffic control systems and radar equipment.

+The 55-metre apron control tower is responsible for providing air traffic service to aircraft and vehicle movement in the northern and southern parts of the Satellite Terminal building and the cargo apron areas.